Growth and Competitiveness

 EU27 chemical industry production

-EU27 capacity utilisation far below its long-term average
+EU27 capacity utilisation far above its long-term average

 EU27 chemical capacity utilisation rate

 The dramatic decline in capacity utilization at the beginning of 2020 stems from the spill-over effects of Covid-19 crisis, where both production and capacity utilization have dropped substantially during the first half of 2020.

 According to Business Survey data of the European Commission, capacity utilisation in the EU27 chemical sector reached the value of 83.4% in the second quarter of 2021, up from 74.0% reached in the same quarter of last year.

 Capacity utilisation was 2.2% above 2019’s level (Q2-2021 vs Q2-2019), and above the long-term average (1995-2019).

 Europe at a competitive disadvantage compared to the USA and the Middle East